-Most of us have copped the occasional piece of unwarranted advice, some of the most prevalent being “change your diet” and our personal favourite “stop eating dairy!”.
+Most of us have copped the occasional piece of unwarranted advice, whether we are looking for treatment of back acne, facial acne, blackheads and all other types of acne, some of the most prevalent being “change your diet” and our personal favourite “stop eating dairy!”.

 These unwarranted statements are not only unwelcome but also dumbfounded and completely unrealistic.

 But (and it does almost pain me to say it) there is undeniably some logic in the link between food and breakout prevention.